Despite spending billions on R&D, big pharma doesn't punch its weight in discovering the new molecules that eventually make it to market.

 It's a trend that's caught the attention of drug development contractors like Lonza.

-"Before, once a project made it to Phase 2, it was acquired by a large pharma," Lonza CEO Marc Funk told BioPharma Dive in a recent interview.
+"Before, once a project made it to Phase 2, it was acquired by a large pharma," Lonza CEO Marc Funk told BioPharma Dive in an interview.
 "That's no longer such an obvious move."

 "Of course it exists and it will continue to exist," he added.
 "But there are also some companies that have the momentum, the desire and the strategic direction to remain independent."